-- Platonic love: We also became familiar with the Platonic love: Spiritual and emotional companionship or relationship between two people of opposite sex that doesn’t require sexual desire.
+- Platonic love: We also became familiar with the Platonic love: Spiritual and emotional companionship or relationship between two people of the opposite sex that doesn’t require sexual desire.
 This type of relationship is rare in today’s world.
 He believed that this type of relationship help us reach our highest potential.
-Plato also disliked physical expression of love.
+Plato also disliked the physical expression of love.

 - The Book: Republic If you haven’t got the chance to grab a copy of Republic written more than 2,400 years ago then this article will help you a lot.
 The author is none other than Plato himself.
 The book contains how to deal with the nature and conditions of a just republic and with the misuse of justice by man and society.
 It largely talks about the division of labor.

-Plato began with an identified satisfaction of human need as the fundamental cause of association.
+Plato began with an identified satisfaction of human need as the fundamental cause of the association.
 He said that people live together and provide each other with support associate as everyone believes it to be in one’s self-interest.
 To organize productive efforts of these associated Plato explained three main reasons for the division of labor.

 - Many things need to be done at the same time which requires the availability of some people fixed for some tasks.

 In simple words according to Plato division of labour increases the physical productivity of people and facilitate their efforts and get to full potential.

 He says us not to engage in the materialistic conception of the significance of these associations.
 He goes on explaining that division of labor is not only about consumers good but also about producers goods.
 From the production of tools used by consumers is also related to producers goods.
 Hence, as the labor of division increases so does the number of citizens also increases.